shukryzablah/cise_app/cise-app/README.md

 1. Clone Github repository
 2. Go to the dev subdirectory in the repo
 3. (python > 3.6.8) Create a python virtual environment called venv
+4. Do source ./venv/bin/activate
-4. Do pip install -r requirements.txt
+5. Do pip install -r requirements.txt
-5. ask groupchat for .env file and put it in dev folder
+6. ask groupchat for .env file and put it in dev folder

 ## Developing